 Your Financial Aid Resources

-Rasmussen provides support resources to guide financial aid solution that allows you to earn the degree you want to help you achieve the career you want.
+Rasmussen College provides support resources to assist you in determining a financial aid solution that allows you to earn the degree you desire to help you achieve the career you want.

-We award grants and tuition discounts to our students through:
+We award grants, tuition discounts, and other financial assistance to our students through:

 - Fast-track tuition

 - Military discounts

 - Federal and state grants (aid that does not have to be repaid)

 - Federal and state loans (must be repaid)

 To learn more about financial aid options available to you, complete the form on the right, and we will contact you shortly.